cassiopagnoncelli/hipergeo/README.md

 > load('hipergeo.mac');
 ```

-in order to load the package.
+in order to load the package and browse the examples in the same directory.

-## To-do and bugs

-To-do list:

-1. Fix WZ method for some instances.

-Any help is appreciated, if you find any error please contact or send a push
+Any help is appreciated, should you find any error please contact or send a push
 request and I will be delighted to cite your amendment.